vairarchi/rest-microservices-api-course/README.md

 # rest-microservices-api-course
-Microservices API development using the Hexagonal Architecture in Go
+Microservices API development using the Hexagonal Architecture in Go taught bu Ashish Juyal